gurjindersinghkhalsa/JavaScriptBasics/README.md

 }
 //It has function scope.
 /*
-Everythind declared outside block and function is global scope.
+Everything declared outside block and function is global scope.

 So, there are 3 type of scope.
 1. Block scope